Brprb08/orbital-control-simulator/TECHNICAL_README.md

 To ensure stability and correctness in utility logic, unit tests were implemented for:

+- `TLEParser`: Valid TLE length, valid parameters and numbers, and valid parsing to cartesian coordinates
 - `CameraCalculations`: Angle clamping, normalization, and orbital camera distance computations
 - `ParsingUtils`: Robust vector and mass parsing with support for error handling and validation
 - `OrbitalCalculations`: Apogee/Perigee calculations, eccentricity, raan, etc.